March 18, 2026

-Sustaining Ground Vehicles & Armament Systems: Business Opportunities & Procurement Dialogue.
+Sustaining Ground Vehicles: Business Opportunities & Procurement Dialogue.
 The sustainability of U.S. military ground vehicle programs relies on several key factors including funding, technological advancements, and strategic planning.
-This breakout session explores business opportunities and procurement challenges in sustaining military ground vehicles and armament systems.
+This breakout session explores business opportunities and procurement challenges in sustaining military ground vehicles.
 Representatives from key defense agencies and industry partners will discuss current and future sustainment needs, highlighting areas for innovation, parts obsolescence solutions, and lifecycle support strategies.
 Attendees will gain insights into how small and large businesses can align with Department of Defense priorities, navigate procurement pathways, and respond to evolving requirements.
 The session will also address common contracting obstacles, data rights, and technical documentation hurdles that impact readiness.
 This is a valuable forum for suppliers, OEMs, and logistics providers seeking to support ground combat capabilities.

-Defense Advanced Research Projects Agency (DARPA) Innovations to Boost and Strengthen the Defense Industrial Base.
+Innovations to Boost and Strengthen the Defense Industrial Base.
 This session will explore DARPA’s latest initiatives and breakthrough technologies designed to strengthen and expand the U.S. Defense Industrial Base.
-Attendees will gain insights into how DARPA is accelerating innovation to address critical national security challenges—ranging from advanced manufacturing and supply chain resilience to emerging capabilities in artificial intelligence, autonomy, microelectronics, and energetics.
-The discussion will highlight DARPA’s role in bridging cutting-edge research with real-world defense applications, fostering public-private collaboration, and enabling small and non-traditional businesses to contribute to critical defense needs.
-Learn how these innovations are reshaping the future of defense readiness and industrial capacity.
+DARPA experts will share insights into how the agency accelerates innovation to address critical national security challenges—from advanced manufacturing and supply chain resilience to emerging capabilities in artificial intelligence, autonomy, microelectronics, and energetics.

 Sustaining Maritime Systems: Business Opportunities & Procurement Dialogue.
 As global maritime dynamics shift, the U.S. Department of Defense faces increasing pressure to modernize its naval capabilities in the face of rising strategic competition – particularly China, whose maritime defense expansion is outpacing the U.S. both in scale and speed.
 This panel will explore how the U.S. can maintain maritime superiority through robust sustainment strategies, agile procurement, and innovative industry partnership.